 Our position on ethical matters continues to grow in importance, with interest from investors, funding institutions and other stakeholders.
 Poor performance could result in negative impacts on people and communities, an inability to access opportunities and funding, and loss of reputation.

 Code of Ethics

-Together, our values, Business Principles and Code of Business Ethics form our integrated Group Code of Ethics (‘the Code’), which underpins the way we work.
+Together, our values, Business Principles and Code of Business Ethics form our integrated Group Code of Ethics, which underpins the way we work.
 The Code details our Company position and provides guidance on issues including conflicts of interest, bribery and corruption, political contributions, tax principles, insider trading, and competition and anti-trust.
-The Code is integrated into our corporate responsibility (CR) policies and forms part of our CRMS.
+The Code is integrated into our sustainability policies and forms part of our Corporate Responsibility Management System (CRMS).

 Every employee is required to sign up to the terms of the Code and abide by them in all their business activities.
 Internal audits conducted by independent parties regularly assess our compliance with different elements of the Code.
 In turn, we require contractors and service providers working on our behalf to comply with the Code, and we audit them against it to ensure consistent application.

 Our robust anti-bribery and corruption (ABC) policies are increasingly important as we start to operate in new areas of the world where standards of transparency may be less developed.
 We assess our potential partners and contractors to ensure they apply compatible standards, clear expectations, and effective control and reporting mechanisms.

 We have a zero-tolerance approach to bribery and corruption, as detailed in our Corporate Social Responsibility (CSR) Policy.
 Our ABC procedures cover a wide range of risks, ranging from facilitation payments to receipt of gifts and hospitality.
 Employees are encouraged to report any incident they believe may compromise our Code of Ethics through our whistleblowing procedure.
 They can:

 - speak directly to their regional director;